-REPORT DOCUMENTATION PAGE Form Approved

-OMB No. 0704-0188

-data needed, and completing and reviewing this collection this burden to Department of Defense, Washington Headqu of information.
-Send comments regarding this burden estimate or any othe larters Services, Directorate for Information Operations and Reports (0704 any other provision of law, no person shall be subject to any penalty for fai instructions, searching existing data sources, gathering and maintaining the r aspect of this collection of information, including suggestions for reducing -0188), 1215 Jefferson Davis Highway, Suite 1204, Arlington, VA 22202- ling to comply with a collection of information if it does not display a currently

-1. REPORT DATE 2.
-REPORT TYPE 3.
-DATES COVERED
+REPORT DOCUMENTATION PAGE Form Approved OMB No. 0704-0188 000000000000000000000000000000000000 Public reporting burden for this data needed, and completing a this burden to Department of D 4302.
+Respondents should be collection of information is est nd reviewing this collection of efense, Washington Headquar aware that notwithstanding an imated to average 1 hour per res information.
+Send comments reg ters Services, Directorate for Info ponse, including the time for revi jarding this burden estimate or au ormation Operations and Reports on shall be subject to any penalty ny other aspect of this (0704-0188), 1215 Je rrching existing data sources, gathering and maintaining the collection of information, including suggestions for reducing fferson Davis Highway, Suite 1204, Arlington, VA 22202- ith a collection of information if it does not display a currently 1.
+REPORT DATE 2.
+REPORT TYPE RE33. - DATES COVERED November 2019 Final 2Sep2015 - 1Sep2019 4.
+TITLE AND SUBTIT LE 58 .
+CONTRACT NUMBER 56 .
+GRANT NUMBER LIGHT-ing up pro ostate cancer for immunotherapy C140761 50 .
+PROGRAM ELEMENT NUMBER 6.
+AUTHOR(S) 50 .
+PROJECT NUMBER Wijbe M. Kast, P hD 56 .
+TASK NUMBER 5f WORK UNIT NUMBER 7.
+PERFORMING ORG ANIZATION NAME(S) AND ADDRESS(ES) 8.
+PERFORMING ORGANIZATION REPORT UNIVERSITY OF S SOUTHERN NUMBER UNIVERSITY GAR RDENS STE 203 LOS ANGELES, C 9.
+SPONSORING / MO NITORING AGENCY NAME(S) AND ADDRES S(ES) 10 .
+SPONSOR/MONITOR'S ACRONYM(S) U.S. ARMY MEDIC CAL RESEARCH A AND MATERIEL CC MMAND FORT DETRICK, MARYLAND 21702-5012 11 .

-October 2017 Annual 2Sep2016 - 1Sep2017

-4. TITLE AND SUBTITLE 5a.
-CONTRACT NUMBER

-LIGHT-ing up prostate cancer for immunotherapy 5b.
-GRANT NUMBER W81XWH-15-1-0491

-5c.
-PROGRAM ELEMENT NUMBER

-6. AUTHOR(S) 5d.
-PROJECT NUMBER

-Wijbe M. Kast, PhD 5e.
-TASK NUMBER

-Email: martin.kast@med.usc.edu 5f.
-WORK UNIT NUMBER

-7. PERFORMING ORGANIZATION NAME(S) AND ADDRESS(ES) 8.
-PERFORMING ORGANIZATION REPORT NUMBER UNIVERSITY OF SOUTHERN CALIFORNIA NUMBER UNIVERSITY GARDENS STE 203 LOS ANGELES, CA 90089-0001 9.
-SPONSORING / MONITORING AGENCY 10.
-SPONSOR/MONITOR'S ACRONYM(S) U.S. Army Medical Research and M lateriel Command Fort Detrick, Maryland 21702-5012 11.
 SPONSOR/MONITOR'S REPORT NUMBER(S) 12.
-DISTRIBUTION / AVAILABILITY STATEMENT 12.
-DISTRIBUTION / AVAILABILITT STAT Approved for Public Release; Distri oution Unlimited 13.
-SUPPLEMENTARY NOTES 14.
-ABSTRACT e demonstrated that the expression of LIGHT molecules within the tumor milieu counteracts cancer immune-eva sion mechanisms and instigates activati on and migration of T-cells into the tumor; 5 a challenge.
-The overall goal of this project - environment by generating bispecific fusion proteins that are one-part LIGH T and one-part tumor-vasculature targeti ng antibodies (specifically targeting Delta- Like Ligand 4 (DLL4) and EphB4).
-In addition to LIGHT delivery, treatment with these antibodies alone has be shown to reduce tumor burden, which may enhance the effects of targeted LIGHT therapy.
-These bi-specific fusion • proteins will be used, as proof-of-concept, to show that they lead to tumor eradication in both primary and advanced stage prostate cancer.
-In this a nnual report we summarize where we ar e in the production cycle and validation of these fusion proteins as well as provide a timeline for in vivo experiments 5. · ·

-15. SUBJECT TERMS

-Regulatory T cells, prostate cancer, immunosuppression, tumor microenvironment, immunotherapy

-16. SECURITY CLASSIFICATION OF: 17.
-LIMITATION 18.
-NUMBER 19a.
-NAME OF RESPONSIBLE PERSON OF ABSTRACT OF PAGES USAMRMC a.
-REPORT Unclassified b.
-ABSTRACT Unclassified c.
-THIS PAGE Unclassified UU 31 19b.
-TELEPHONE NUMBER (include area code)
+DISTRIBUTION / AVAILABILITY STATEMENT APPROVED FOR PUBLIC RELEASI E; DISTRIBUTION L JNLIMITED 13.
+SUPPLEMENTARY (NOTES 14.
+ABSTRACT nolecules within the tumor milieu counteracts cand er immune-evas ion mechanisms a and instigates acti vation and r nigration of T-cells into the tumor; however, the deli very of LIGHT to the tumor microer nvironment has be en a challer ge.
+The overall goal of this project is to develop a ta rgeted therapy th at will deliver LIGH HT to the tumor mi croenvironm ent by generating bispecific fusion proteins that are one-part LIGHT and one-part tun nor-vasculature ta rgeting moi eties (VTP).
+We show in the final report here that i nanogram-dose l LIGHT-VTP is able e to reduce tumor burden and improve survival in mice bearing prostate cancer t umors, and that combination treat ment of low-dose LIGHT-VTP with a therapeutic vaccine results in complete tumor clearance.
+The funding from this project has allowed us to submit two separate articles on the topic and provide preliminary support for a newly awarded grant to continue the study.
+15. SUBJECT TERMS .
+Regulatory T cells, prostate cancer, i mmunosuppression , tumor microenviro nment, immu notherapy 16.
+SECURITY CLASS IFICATION OF: 17.
+LIMITATION OF ABSTRACT 18.
+NUMBER OF PAGES 19a.
+NAME OF RESPONSIBLE PERSON USAMRMC a.
+REPORT b.
+ABSTRACT c.
+THIS PAGE 19b.
+TELEPHONE NUMBER (include area Unclassified Unclassified Unclassified Unclassified 39 code)